Skip to main content

 • Open the agent in the fleet; its IDENTITY.md should contain the same source text you saw in the agent detail modal.

-• After a skill Install, a success toast confirms it, the skill appears on the agent in the Capabilities dashboard and on the Ghost Graph, and the Used by N agents count on the skill card reflects it.
+• After you Add a skill, a success toast confirms it (“Added … to … tool profile”), and the skill appears as a capability annotation on the agent in the Capabilities dashboard and on the Ghost Graph.

 Troubleshooting